matthewGrinde/stunning-doodle/rules.md

 ## How will we back up each other to ensure that deadlines are not missed
+We will communicate throughout the project and check in early with each other.
+We can check in a day or two in advance of the deadline, if possible, to make sure there are no major gaps in progress.

 ## Add any other rules that your team establishes to help each other work effectively together